HPV Vaccinein Central London

 In England, girls and boys aged 12 to 13 years are routinely offered the 1st HPV vaccination when they’re in school Year 8.
 The 2nd dose is offered 6 to 24 months after the 1st dose.
 Up until the age of 25, anyone is eligible to receive the vaccine for free on the NHS.
 The vaccine offered on the NHS is Gardasil which protects against 4 common types of HPV rather than Gardasil 9.

 Yes.
-Both men and women can have an HPV vaccine ap until age 45 in the UK.
+Both men and women can have an HPV vaccine, there is no upper age limit in the UK.
 The vaccine is most effective prior to sexual activity but offers protection to all who’ve not been exposed to contained HPV strains.

 Absolutely.
 Due to the association between HPV and head, neck, penile and anal cancer, which can all affect men, boys and males are strongly encouraged to have the HPV vaccine.
 They are now routinely vaccinated alongside girls within the NHS vaccination programme.